yashlala/yashlala.com/content/docs/binary-search-club/_index.md

 ---

-A collection of materials from my presentations to the Binary Search Club (BSC).
-These materials are primarily for internal club use.
+A collection of materials from my presentations to the Binary Search Club (BSC) during my undergrad.
+These materials were primarily for internal club use.

-The BSC ~~was~~ _is_ an informal seminar of UCLA ~~undergraduates~~ _alumni_.
-Every few weeks, one member presents on a topic of their choice -- ranging from origami mathematics to film analysis.
+The BSC was an informal seminar of UCLA undergraduates.
+Every few weeks, one member presented on a topic of their choice -- ranging from origami mathematics to film analysis.

+My own presentations tended to focus on computer history, my thoughts on network abstractions, and computer systems + architecture.
+I eventually pursued the latter two topics during my PhD.

-The BSC started as a LeetCode club, until we realized that none of us particularly enjoyed grinding LeetCode.
+The BSC started as a LeetCode practice group, until we realized that none of us particularly enjoyed interview prep as a group activity ;).

-We then recreated the group into its present form, with two broad goals:
+We then recreated the group into its present form, with two goals:

 1. To create an environment where students with varied interests can share their knowledge and discuss "what they've been reading this month".
 2. To improve our presentational skills.